Stive1213/LifeHUb/README.md

 - **API Endpoints:**
   - `/api/auth/signup`: Register a new user with email and password.
   - `/api/auth/login`: Log in with email and password.
-  - `/api/auth/google`: Sign up or log in with Google OAuth2.
-  - `/api/auth/verify-email/:token`: Verify email using a token sent to the user’s email.

 - **Database:** SQLite3 database (`lifehub.db`) to store user data.
 - **Security:**
   - Passwords are hashed using `bcryptjs`.
   - JWT tokens for authentication.
-  - Email verification for email/password signup.
-- **Email Service:** Uses `nodemailer` to send email verification links.

 ---